algorandfoundation/xGov/Proposals/xgov-186.md

 Progress can be tracked on the v3 development branch: <a href=https://github.com/TxnLab/use-wallet/tree/v3>Use-Wallet-V3</a>

-By July we will deliver the first stable release.
-This will include an adapter for Solid.js, and potentially other frameworks.
-We will also continue ongoing maintenance and development: adding features/improvements, addressing issues, updating dependencies, and reviewing contributions.

-The stable release will be accompanied by full documentation for both the core library and the supported framework adapters.
+To be abundantly clear, this grant is retroactive and is only for work before May 1st.
+We will continue working on use-wallet beyond that, such as what we plan for use-wallet v3.

 ## Future Blueprint
 We plan to continue maintaining and improving use-wallet as a public good for the ecosystem.
 We allocate a set amount of time per month to focus on use-wallet development and maintenance.
-The additional funding would let us dedicate even more time towards improving it.
 There are no ongoing costs associated with use-wallet aside from labor.
 We will continue pursuing public goods funding to ensure use-wallet remains sustainable.

+We expect by July we will deliver the first stable release of use-wallet v3.
+This will include an adapter for Solid.js, and potentially other frameworks.
+We will also continue ongoing maintenance and development: adding features/improvements, addressing issues, updating dependencies, and reviewing contributions.

+The stable release will be accompanied by full documentation for both the core library and the supported framework adapters.

 ## Benefits for the community
 Recently there have been significant advancements in Algorand developer tooling, including AlgoKit, TEALScript, and Python on Algorand, to name a few.
 They share a common theme: meeting developers where they are, using languages and tools they are already familiar with.